 Recommendation: Patients may wish to check with their health insurance provider for details regarding immunization coverage for their health policy.

 Patients are financially responsible for deductibles and copayments.
-We request payment at the time of exam or service.
+We request payment at the time of the exam or service.
 Cash, checks, debit cards and all major credit cards are accepted forms of payment.

 Premier accepts all major insurance plans in this region.
 For a current list of all participating health plans, visit Accepted Insurances.